AdobeDocs/commerce-knowledge-base.en/help/how-to/general/checklist-for-setting-up-a-new-domain.md

 >[!NOTE]
 >
 >You can add the new [!DNL domain] to [!DNL Fastly] yourself by updating the configuration in the [!DNL Admin] in **[!UICONTROL Stores]** > **[!UICONTROL Configuration]** > **[!UICONTROL Advanced]** > **[!UICONTROL System]** > **[!UICONTROL Full Page Cache]** > **[!DNL Fastly Configuration]** > **[!UICONTROL Domains]** [[!DNL Manage domains]](https://experienceleague.adobe.com/docs/commerce-cloud-service/user-guide/cdn/setup-fastly/fastly-custom-cache-configuration.html#manage-domains) in our user guide.
+>
+>
+>If you are unable to add the domain, it could be due to one of these reasons:
+>
+>1.
+You are migrating the domain from On-Premises to the Cloud environment, which has been configured in your own Fastly service - submit a request and request delegation of the domain
+>1.
+You are migrating the domain from Starter to Pro - submit a request for further assistance.

 * **[!DNL Starter]**: Add the [!DNL domain] to your project in the **[!DNL Domains]** tab, then **submit a request** to provide the **[!DNL ACME Challenge Key]** for the [!DNL SSL certificate].